fabianorosas/horse-race/README.md

 ---
-The implementation is based on the description given in: [http://www.misteriojuvenil.com/regras/corrida_cavalos.pdf]().
++ The implementation is based on the description given in: [http://www.misteriojuvenil.com/regras/corrida_cavalos.pdf]().
++ Internationalization is still to be done.